PERFORMANCE

 Coco Collective

 The Coco Collective is a multidisciplinary, intergenerational arts ensemble with a decade-long history of delivering culturally relevant and community-driven projects rooted in African and Caribbean artistry.
-Their captivating performances blend African-indigenous percussion, West African and Caribbean folk dance, and compelling storytelling.
+Their captivating performances blend African-indigenous percussion, West African and Caribbean folk dance, and storytelling.

 Dedicated to fostering cultural literacy, Coco Collective engages in art-based projects that serve priority groups, addressing gaps in culturally relevant programming in various neighborhoods and regions.